+Benefit Description You Pay

+Note: We say "(No Deductible)" when the ne deductible does not apply.

+Inpatient hospital

-Benefit Description You Pay Note: We say "(No Deductible)" when the ne deductible does not apply.
-Inpatient hospital Room and board, such as • Ward, semiprivate or intensive care accommodations • General nursing care • Meals and special diets • Operating, recovery, and other treatment rooms • Rehabilitative services • Prescribed drugs and medicines • Diagnostic laboratory tests and x-rays • Blood or blood plasma, if not donated or replaced • Dressings, splints, casts, and sterile tray services • Medical supplies and equipment, including oxygen • Anesthetics PPO: \$200 copayment per hospital stay (No Deductible) Non-PPO: \$400 copayment per hospital stay and 30% of the Plan allowance and any difference between the Plan allowance and the billed amount (No Deductible) \$200 copayment per hospital stay for providers used outside the 50 United States (No Deductible) Note: Take-home drugs are covered under Section 5(f).
+Room and board, such as • Ward, semiprivate or intensive care accommodations • General nursing care • Meals and special diets • Operating, recovery, and other treatment rooms • Rehabilitative services • Phase 1 of cardiac rehab • Prescribed drugs and medicines • Diagnostic laboratory tests and x-rays • Blood or blood plasma, if not donated or replaced • Dressings, splints, casts, and sterile tray services • Medical supplies and equipment, including oxygen PPO: \$200 copayment per hospital stay (No Deductible) Non-PPO: \$400 copayment per hospital stay and 30% of the Plan allowance and any difference between the Plan allowance and the billed amount (No Deductible) \$200 copayment per hospital stay for providers used outside the 50 United States (No Deductible)

+• Anesthetics

-Ranafit Description Von Doy Benefit Description Inpatient hospital (cont.)
-You Pay Note: Medical supplies, medical equipment, prosthetic and orthopedic devices and any covered items billed by a hospital for use at home are covered under Section 5(a) and the calendar year deductible and coinsurance apply.
-PPO: \$200 copayment per hospital stay (No Deductible) Non-PPO: \$400 copayment per hospital stay and 30% of the Plan allowance and any difference between the Plan allowance and the billed amount (No Deductible) \$200 copayment per hospital stay for providers used Not covered: outside the 50 United States (No Deductible) All charges Any part of a hospital admission that is not medically necessary An charges (see definition in Section 10) such as when you do not need the acute hospital inpatient (overnight) setting but could receive care in some other setting without adversely affecting your condition or the quality of the medical care.
-Note: In this event, we pay benefits for services and supplies, excluding room and board and inpatient physician care, at the level of benefits that would have been covered if provided in another approved setting.
-Inpatient hospital services and supplies for surgery that we do not cover • Custodial care (see definition, Section 10) even when provided by a hospital Non-covered facilities, such as nursing homes, rest homes, places for the aged, convalescent homes or any place that is not a hospital, skilled nursing facility, or hospice Personal comfort items, such as radio, television, telephone, beauty and barber services Private nursing care Long term rehabilitative therapy Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment room charges PPO: 10% of the Plan allowance • Prescribed drugs and medicines for use in the facility Non-PPO: 30% of the Plan allowance and any • X-ray, laboratory and pathology services, and machine diagnostic tests difference between the plan allowance and the billed amount • Administration of blood, blood plasma, chemotherapy and other biologicals 10% of the Plan allowance for providers used outside the 50 United States • Blood and blood plasma, if not donated or replaced • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: Take-home drugs are covered under Section 5(f).
+Benefit Description You Pay Inpatient hospital (cont.)
+Note: Take-home drugs are covered under Section 5(f).
+Note: Medical supplies, medical equipment, prosthetic and orthopedic devices and any covered items billed by a hospital for use at home are covered under Section 5(a) and the calendar year deductible and coinsurance apply.
+Note: PPO inpatient hospital services related to maternity care are covered at 100%, see Section 5(a) maternity care.
+Not covered: • Any part of a hospital admission that is not medically necessary (see definition in Section 10) such as when you do not need the acute hospital inpatient (overnight) setting but could receive care in some other setting without adversely affecting your condition or the quality of the medical care.
+Note: In this event, we pay benefits for services and supplies, excluding room and board and inpatient physician care, at the level of benefits that would have been covered if provided in another approved setting. • Inpatient hospital services and supplies for surgery that we do not cover • Custodial care (see definition, Section 10) even when provided by a hospital • Non-covered facilities, such as nursing homes, rest homes, places for the aged, convalescent homes or any place that is not a hospital, skilled nursing facility, or hospice • Personal comfort items, such as radio, television, telephone, beauty and barber services • Private nursing care • Long term rehabilitative therapy PPO: \$200 copayment per hospital stay (No Deductible) Non-PPO: \$400 copayment per hospital stay and 30% of the Plan allowance and any difference between the Plan allowance and the billed amount (No Deductible) \$200 copayment per hospital stay for providers used outside the 50 United States (No Deductible) All charges Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment room charges PPO: 10% of the Plan allowance Prescribed drugs and medicines for use in the facility Non-PPO: 30% of the Plan allowance and any X-ray, laboratory and pathology services, and machine diagnostic tests difference between the plan allowance and the billed amount Administration of blood, blood plasma, chemotherapy and other biologicals 10% of the Plan allowance for providers used outside the 50 United States Blood and blood plasma, if not donated or replaced Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Outration the arite al or ambulatory surgical center continued on next nage